Dominic Arun

-Dominic Arun, is an Indian film director and screenwriter who works in Malayalam cinema.
+Dominic Arun is an Indian film director and screenwriter who works in Malayalam cinema.
 He is best known for his second directorial Lokah Chapter 1: Chandra (2025).'

 Career

 Dominic made his debut in the film industry as a screenwriter with Style (2016).
 He then debuted as a director with Tharangam (2017) starring Tovino Thomas and produced by Dhanush.

 His second directorial, Lokah Chapter 1: Chandra (2025), was a female-led superhero film starring Kalyani Priyadarshan, Naslen, Arun Kurian, and Sandy.
-Produced by Dulquer Salmaan, it opened to positive reviews from both the critics and audience, alike.
+Produced by Dulquer Salmaan, it opened to widespread critical acclaim from both the critics and audience, alike.
 It quickly went on to gross over ₹300 crores worldwide and became one of the highest-grossing Indian films with a female lead and the highest-grossing Malayalam film of all-time.